enlite-ai/maze/README.md

 # Applied Reinforcement Learning with Python

-MazeRL is a development framework for building practical Reinforcement Learning (RL) systems, addressing real-world decision problems.
-It supports the complete development life cycle of RL applications, ranging from simulation engineering up to agent development, training and deployment.
+MazeRL is an application oriented Deep Reinforcement Learning (RL) framework, addressing real-world decision problems.
+Our vision is to cover the complete development life cycle of RL applications ranging from simulation engineering up to agent development, training and deployment.

+*This is a preliminary, non-stable release of Maze.
+It is not yet complete and not all of our interfaces have settled yet.
+Hence, there might be some breaking changes on our way towards the first stable release.*

 ## Spotlight Features